pangucciole/CybersecurityLab/README.md

 <img src="images/mail.png" alt="Screenshot 2025-06-06 alle 18.43.04 " style="zoom:50%;" />

-Then Richard enters the username and password, that we can find in the `creds.txt` file.
-Now we know his credentials: threat escalated!
+Then Richard enters the username and password, which can now be found in the `creds.txt` file.
+Now the attacker has his credentials, escalating the threat!

 <img src="images/cred.png" alt="Screenshot 2025-06-08 alle 17.12.42 " style="zoom:50%;" />

 ### Phase 2: Execution and Exfiltration

-**Objective:** get inside the CEO's machine and steal sensitive material.
+**Objective:** Get inside the CEO's machine and steal sensitive material.

 #### 2.1.
 Exploring Richard's Machine